+Request Processor management menu

+What would you like to do?

-- 1) List existing Request Processors
+1) List existing Request Processors

-- 2) Create a new Request Processor
+2) Create a new Request Processor

-- 3) View and edit an existing Request Processor
+3) View and edit an existing Request Processor

-- 4) Delete an existing Request Processor
+4) Delete an existing Request Processor

-- b) back
+b) back

-- q) quit
+q) quit

+Enter choice [b]: 2

-We enter t to use our current request processor as a template
+3. Enter t to use our current request processor as a template.